MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 ### Setting up the resources keys

-To use the computer vision api, first copy the api key you copied earlier into the file appsettings.json, under the `ComputerVision:ApiKey` section.
+To use the computer vision API, first copy the API key you copied earlier into the file appsettings.json, under the `ComputerVision:ApiKey` section.

-In the `ComputerVision:ApiEndPoint` section, enter the computer vision api endpoint.
-It should like like this: `https://eastus.api.cognitive.microsoft.com`, where `eastus` is the region into which you created your computer vision api resource into.
+In the `ComputerVision:ApiEndPoint` section, enter the computer vision API endpoint.
+It should like like this: `https://eastus.api.cognitive.microsoft.com`, where `eastus` is the region into which you created your computer vision API resource into.

 Now for the storage connection string, copy the connection string you copied earlier into the section `ConnectionStrings:ApplicationStorage`.